rish0b/looped/README.md

-# bridge
+# post
-Bridge closes the gap between AI and humans for seamless collaboration.
+Post delivers seamless collaboration between AI and humans, right to your inbox.